arashmath/CholeskyDecompositionHilbertMatrix/README.md

+# Cholesky Decomposition for the Hilbert Matrix

-This is my project for <i>Numerical Linear Algebra</i> course at Amirkabir University of Technology (Tehran Polytechnic).
+This is my project for *Numerical Linear Algebra* course (Fall, 2018 taught by [Prof. Saeed Kazem](https://scholar.google.com/citations?user=AUYwTaMAAAAJ&hl=en)) at Amirkabir University of Technology (Tehran Polytechnic).
-It contains 2 python programs for performing <b>Cholesky decompostion on Hilbert matrix of any order</b>.
+It contains 2 Python programs for performing Cholesky decompostion on Hilbert matrix of any order.

-NOTE: A more theoretical description is available in [this](https://medium.com/@arashmath16/cholesky-decomposition-for-hilbert-matrix-python-implementation-387f24c5069b) Medium blog post I wrote.
+NOTE: A more theoretical description is available in [this Medium blog](https://medium.com/@arashmath16/cholesky-decomposition-for-hilbert-matrix-python-implementation-387f24c5069b) I wrote.

-Both of the programs print out the lower triangular matrix in Cholesky method.
+Both of the programs print out the lower-triangular matrix resulted from the Cholesky method.

 * "CholeskyDecompositionHilbertMatrix.py" has the functions all coded by me and does not use any special libraries.

-* "CDHM_numpy.py" is much more concise and uses <b>Numpy & Scipy</b> libraries in order to perform its task; Therefore these two famous libraries have to be installed on your operating system before running the code.
-(Both of these libraries are avaiable in Anaconda)
+* "CDHM_numpy.py" is much more concise and uses **Numpy** & **Scipy** libraries in order to perform the task.
+Therefore these two famous libraries have to be installed on your operating system before running the code (Both of these libraries are avaiable in Anaconda).

+## Installation

+Open up the command line and run the following:

+* `pip install numpy`
+* `pip install scipy`

+## My thoughts on the codes

-The second program might work better and faster on large Hilbert matrices (as 'n' increases) because it uses Scipy & Numpy built-in functions which perform matrix operations perfectly.
+The second program might work better and faster on large Hilbert matrices (as the order increases) because it uses Scipy & Numpy which perform matrix operations perfectly.

 It was a cool experience having two programs doing the same task and one has almost 30 lines of code, while the other has only 4.